 Level of Service: (1) A measure of the relationship between public service and facility capacity and the demand for public services and facilities; (2) for traffic, the operating conditions that a driver will experience while traveling on a particular street or highway, including frequency of stops, operating speed, travel time, traffic density and vehicle operating costs.

 Light Industry: A use providing for the manufacturing of goods predominately from previously prepared materials of finished products or parts, including processing, fabrication, assembly, treatment, packaging, incidental storage, sales and distribution of such products or components.
-See also Manufacturing.
+See also Heavy Industry.

 Loading Space: An off-street space which is at least twelve feet wide, thirty-five feet long, and fourteen feet high, not including the access driveway, and having direct access onto a road, which is used for the temporary parking of one licensed motor vehicle.